 This trade agreement marks a special moment for China in its role as a global trade partner, with the trade agreement being the first multinational trade deal that China has participated in.
 It also marks the first time that China, South Korea, and Japan have been able to come to terms on a joint agreement of any kind.

-The RCEP will have implications on the western world as well.
-This trade agreement will impact the United States in multiple ways, particularly in the loss of power they have in the Asian-Pacific region.
-By the U.S. removing themselves from the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), China has surpassed the U.S. as the largest partner in trade with every member of the RCEP.
+The RCEP will have implications for countries outside the bloc as well.
+This trade agreement can be seen as reducing the power that the USA has within the Asian-Pacific region.
+Now that the U.S. has removed itself from the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), China has surpassed the U.S. as the largest partner in trade with every member of the RCEP.

 #4 – Key Distinctions between the RCEP and CPTPP